 Summer Camp Music Festival returned to Three Sisters Park in Chillicothe, IL over the weekend for its long-awaited 20th-anniversary celebration.
 After the historic gathering was pushed from 2020 to 2021, then later moved from Memorial Day to mid-August, hordes of eager S’campers were more than ready to enjoy a weekend of fun in the hot Midwestern sun, reveling in the return of live music with headliners moe., Umphrey’s McGee, Billy Strings, Tipper, Ween, and more.

-Scroll down to check out a full, day-by-day recap of the festivities and flip through a gallery of photos from Summer Camp Music Festival 2021.
+Scroll down to watch the official 2021 recap video, check out a full, day-by-day recap of the festivities and flip through a gallery of photos from Summer Camp Music Festival 2021.

 Thursday, August 19, 2021

 There’s a travel adage to allow one day for the journey itself before the actual vacation can begin.
 While this typically applies to air travel, the same can be said about driving to Summer Camp Music Festival in Chillicothe.
 While the event’s central location provides for modest travel times, getting to the site is only half battle.

 The same dog-eat-dog mentality that applies to getting a spot on the rail for a concert can be said of finding tree-lined space in the vast woods—though tarping is much more acceptable in the campgrounds.
 For those lucky enough to find a spot in the shady grove, the work-hard labors of the day gave way to the play-hard festivities of the night for the Thursday Pre-Party.